Permits

 Upon completion, scan and email it to NRPR.info@pima.gov (this information is also on the form itself).

-Residential Neighborhoods:
+Residential Neighborhoods

 The company must meet with and explain to homeowners the extent of production within a minimum of two blocks from the location where filming is to take place.
-The company must meet with and receive permission from neighborhood association or individual occupants.
+The company must meet with and receive permission from neighborhood associations or individual occupants.
 Contact the City of Tucson Department of Neighborhood Resources at 520.837.5013 to determine what association to contact.

 Production and crew vehicles must not block driveways or other accesses to homes or businesses without written permission from owners/occupants.
 In addition, all parking by production and crew vehicles must be in legally designated spaces.
-Production and crew vehicles must be identified as such by signs or stickers in the front windshield.
+Production and crew vehicles must be identified as such by signs or stickers on the front windshield.
 During night filming, production and crew members must wear identification.

 Any and all financial arrangements will be negotiated between the film company and the homeowners/occupants directly.